Jayantq/Schedule-Maker/README.md

 # Schedule-Maker
-Creates a Schedule for you based on the hours.
-4hr is max for a schedule
+Creates a Schedule for you based on the hours⌛, 4hr is max for a task🙂.